4 tips on how to survive and coparent during the holidays

 Do what?
 Buy my coparent a gift...

 Also, go the extra mile and think of a present you and your child can buy for your coparent.
 This may be a photograph of your child or something your child knows that the coparent really wants that is within reason.
 Have your child pay half, if that is possible.
 Pictures of your child are usually safe and reasonably priced gifts to give.
-By you taking the time as well as using your money to purchase the gift, shows your child and coparent that you still value your coparent.
+You taking the time as well as using your money to purchase the gift, shows your child and coparent that you still value your coparent.
 Don’t forget to do this on Mother’s Day or Father’s Day, which can be an especially hard day.
 Remember you are not giving these gifts with the expectation of receiving a gift.
 You give this gift with no expectation.
 You are giving this gift because it is ultimately the best gift to your child by showing your child you value and respect your coparent.

 • Buy a present for your coparent with your child